sentenz/convention/internal/about/app-resources.md

         In this example, we define a struct `Config` to hold the configuration values.
 The `loadConfig` function reads the configuration file line by line, parses the key-value pairs, and assigns the values to the appropriate struct members.

-        By following this example, you can load the configuration file, parse the values, and access the magic numbers and static strings using the struct members.
+        This example, loads the configuration file, parse the values, and access the magic numbers and static strings using the struct members.

         > NOTE Error handling has been omitted for brevity in this example.
 In the actual code, make sure to handle potential errors while opening and reading the configuration file.